 After the procedure, you will see the doctor within 24 hours and you will need to take prescription eye drops to guard against infection.

 With any surgical procedure there are risks.
 Our doctors can provide you will more detailed information about the potential risks and benefits of this procedure.

 Here at Progressive Vision Institute– PVI we are happy to inform you, that you have options.
 Based on our findings during your upcoming examination we will be sure to inform you of your lens options.

 Cataract Surgery Lens Options:

 With single-vision lens implants, you will have good distance vision but there is likelihood you will need glasses for most near vision activities after surgery and you will have the additional replacement cost of glasses through the years.
-Medicare and most private insurance carries will pay the majority of your cataract surgery and costs.
+Medicare and most private insurance carriers will pay the majority of your cataract surgery and costs.